datacommonsorg/docsite/api/rest/property_value.md

 }
 ```

-### Example 4: Retrieve a list of earthquakes in Madagascar.
+### Example 4: Retrieve a list of earthquake events in Madagascar.

 <div>